theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 In this lesson you will learn how to use the command line interface to move around in your file system.

 **What is the difference between Unix, Linux and Shell?**
 Simply, Bash is a specific shell program used to interact with the operating system.
 Shell refers to a broader category of command interpreters.
-Linux is an open-source operating system that uses the Linux kernel, often paired with a shell like Bash.
+Linux is an open-source operating system that uses a shell like Bash.
 Unix is a family of operating systems that share similar design principles, including the use of a shell-based command-line interface.
 Bash is commonly used as the default shell in Linux and Unix systems.